vionwinnie/old_website/starstockpicker.md

 I have extracted HSI constituents and the dates of changes in index composition.
 I saved each security as an individual csv.
 There are about 60 securities.

 For each security, I have extracted 25 base features, including price, cash from operations, earnings, forward P/E, daily volume, short interest, dividend and so on.
 I then derived 194 factors I have engineered from the base features, grouped into different categories.
-These categories capture different parts of the stock, from fundamental, momentum, market expectation.
+These categories capture fundamental, momentum, market expectation of the stock.
 Some of them are averages, differences, and Z score of one metrics.
-Click [Here]{: Feature Table} to see the feature table.
+Stroll to the bottom of the page to see the detailed table.

 ## Data Preprocessing

-1. Before standardizing the data, I first load it into my iPython interpreter through the following function *DataProcessing()*.
-The function will return two data items:

-1) a dictionary of stock-level data with classifier label ( 1,0 based on forward 1-month excess return)
-2) a dictionary of constituents at each time period
+1. Before standardizing the data, I first load it into my iPython interpreter through the following function DataProcessing().
+The function will return two data items: firstly, a dictionary of stock-level data with classifier label (1,0 based on forward 1-month excess return).
+Secondly, a dictionary of constituents at each time period

 ```python
 import pandas as pd